 LG, Panasonic, Philips and Sony are currently the only manufacturers producing OLED TVs, something that Samsung hasn't got behind.
 With MicroLED, however, it doesn't need to; this could be the flagship tech to outshine its OLED competition.

 MicroLED has some similarities to OLED.
 With OLED, each pixel is its own light source, being able to turn on or off as required, providing incredible contrast and no light bleed on surrounding pixels.
 If an OLED pixel is off, then it's black.
 It's not just a darker shade of black, it's off and it's pure black.
 MicroLED achieves exactly the same results as it also has self-illuminating pixels.

 However, while OLED panels are improving, their peak brightness levels are limited compared to current LED (especially Samsung's QLED panels).
 Brightness not only determines how good a picture is, but it's a major factor in the effectiveness of HDR (High Dynamic Range) content.
 MicroLED can illuminate far brighter than OLED, with a contrast ratio of 1,000,000:1.
 That's up to 30 times brighter than comparable OLED TVs.

 This is thanks to the inorganic material used (gallium nitride), which enables the individual RGB LED sources to go brighter - and for longer.
 If an OLED panel is too bright for too long, its organic material diminishes.
 That's not as big an issue with inorganic material, which has a longer overall lifespan.

 Samsung unveiled its first MicroLED TV at CES 2018, the 146-inch "The Wall" 4K TV.

-It's highly unlikely you'll have the space, or the money, to buy Samsung's new screen - which it says will go on sale later in 2018 - but the company hasn't said when we can expect to see "real-world" sizes on store shelves.
+It's highly unlikely you'll have the space, or the money, to buy Samsung's new screen - which you can preorder if you have enough money - but the company hasn't said when we can expect to see "real-world" sizes on store shelves.